-From the windswept mountains of the Himalayas to the crashing waves of the Thai seashore, GVI offers multiple life-changing locations to volunteer in Asia.
+From the striking mountains of the Himalayas to the clear blue waters of the Thai coastline, GVI offers multiple life-changing locations to volunteer in Asia.
 During your volunteer experience, you’ll also have time to immerse yourself in the continent’s languages, traditions, architecture and history.

 By volunteering in Asia with GVI, you’ll make an important contribution through hands-on, meaningful work.
 Because we collaborate with local organisations to really understand the needs on the ground, you can be confident that your impact will be felt long after your volunteer period.